jerry-ng2/cursor-best-practices/README.md

     - `@Git` - Add Git history, recent commits, etc. into context
     - `@Past Chats` - Add past Cursor chats into context
     - `@Cursor Rules` - Add rules into context
+    - `@Terminal` - Add terminal outputs into context
     - `@Web` - Add web searches into context
 - **Context inclusion**: The AI can analyze your entire codebase for better suggestions
 - **Documentation generation**: Ask the AI to create documentation for your code
+- See for [Common Use Cases and Examples](#common-use-cases-and-examples) to see how to leverage context

 ## Configuration and Settings